CSCfi/fairdata-metax/docs/source/datasets.rst

 **How to enable versioning?**

 A data catalog has the setting ``dataset_versioning`` (boolean) which indicates whether or not datasets saved to that catalog should be versioned upon certain changes.
-In general, versioning is only enabled for ATT catalogs.
+In general, versioning is only enabled for IDA catalogs.
 Versioning cannot be enabled for harvested data catalogs (an error is raised if it is attempted, to prevent accidents).
 In versioned catalogs, preferred_identifiers can not be set by the user.

 **What triggers a version change?**